 - What about drainage for the entryway, was there any kind of grid or grate to allow for draining off of liquids like standing rainwater or puddles?

 - How often did employees come to clean the entryway?
 What was their standard operating procedure here?
 Did they try and mop and sweep during times when there was low foot traffic in the entryway?

 - What documentation was provided to the employees on keeping the entryway clean and neat?
 You need to read this and maybe ask for a copy.

-- Is the entire entry covered in carpet?
-If not, what other materials are used: marble, wood, concrete, vinyl?
+- Is the entire entry covered in a carpet?
+If not, what other materials are used: marble, wood, concrete, or vinyl?
 Why was this design chosen?
 Bad design of the entryway can result in a dangerous condition and an invitation to slip and fall accidents, even if the designer believes the concept is beautiful or trendy.

 - If the entire entryway is carpeted, then was the carpet fully laid down, or were they bumps or waves in it?
 Did it have fraying edges or gaps or threadbare sections where heavy foot traffic had taken its toll on the carpet nap?

 - Have there been other accidents where people have fallen in the entryway?
 What measures were taken by the business to try and keep future accidents from happening after that?

 What about handrails?
 Were there any in the entryway?

 - If so, where were these handrails?
 Were they securely fastened to the wall?
 Were they at the proper height so someone could easily grasp them as they walked along?
 What was the condition of the handrails at the time of the slip and fall: were they secure on the wall, were they slippery from over-use or from sticky hands?

 - What about the lighting?
 Was it hard to see where you were going in the entryway?
 Were there light fixtures with burnt-out bulbs?